Epistates/turboclaude/README.md

 # TurboClaude

-**⚠️ UNOFFICIAL SDK** - This is an unofficial, community-maintained Rust SDK for Anthropic's Claude API.
+**UNOFFICIAL SDK** - This is an unofficial, community-maintained Rust SDK for Anthropic's Claude API.
 It is not affiliated with or endorsed by Anthropic.

 **Maintained by:** [epistates](https://github.com/epistates)

-A fully-featured, idiomatic Rust SDK for Anthropic's Claude API with complete feature parity to the official Python SDK.
+Rust SDK for Anthropic's Claude API that covers the same features as the official Python SDK.

-## 🚀 Quick Start
+## Quick Start

 ```bash
 # Add to your Cargo.toml